awsdocs/aws-codebuild-user-guide/doc_source/how-to-create-pipeline.md

 **Note**
 The IAM entity that creates this CodePipeline service role must have permission in IAM to create service roles\.

-1. After you create a CodePipeline service role or identify an existing one, you must add the default CodePipeline service role policy to the service role as described in [Review the Default CodePipeline Service Role Policy](https://docs.aws.amazon.com/codepipeline/latest/userguide/iam-identity-based-access-control.html#how-to-custom-role) in the *AWS CodePipeline User Guide*, if it isn't already a part of the policy for the role\.
+1. After you create a CodePipeline service role or identify an existing one, you must add the default CodePipeline service role policy to the service role as described in [Review the default CodePipeline service role policy](https://docs.aws.amazon.com/codepipeline/latest/userguide/iam-identity-based-access-control.html#how-to-custom-role) in the *AWS CodePipeline User Guide*, if it isn't already a part of the policy for the role\.
 **Note**
 The IAM entity that adds this CodePipeline service role policy must have permission in IAM to add service role policies to service roles\.

 1. Create and upload the source code to a repository type supported by CodeBuild and CodePipeline, such as CodeCommit, Amazon S3, or GitHub\. \(CodePipeline does not currently support Bitbucket\.\) The source code should contain a buildspec file, but you can declare one when you define a build project later in this topic\.
 For more information, see the [Buildspec reference](build-spec-ref.md)\.
 **Important**
 If you plan to use the pipeline to deploy built source code, the build output artifact must be compatible with the deployment system you use\.
-For CodeDeploy, see the [AWS CodeDeploy sample](sample-codedeploy.md) in this guide and [Prepare a Revision for CodeDeploy](https://docs.aws.amazon.com/codedeploy/latest/userguide/how-to-prepare-revision.html) in the *AWS CodeDeploy User Guide*\.
+For CodeDeploy, see the [AWS CodeDeploy sample](sample-codedeploy.md) in this guide and [Prepare a revision for CodeDeploy](https://docs.aws.amazon.com/codedeploy/latest/userguide/how-to-prepare-revision.html) in the *AWS CodeDeploy User Guide*\.
-For AWS Elastic Beanstalk, see the [AWS Elastic Beanstalk sample](sample-elastic-beanstalk.md) in this guide and [Create an Application Source Bundle](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features.deployment.source.html) in the *AWS Elastic Beanstalk Developer Guide*\.
+For AWS Elastic Beanstalk, see the [AWS Elastic Beanstalk sample](sample-elastic-beanstalk.md) in this guide and [Create an application source bundle](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features.deployment.source.html) in the *AWS Elastic Beanstalk Developer Guide*\.
-For AWS OpsWorks, see [Application Source](https://docs.aws.amazon.com/opsworks/latest/userguide/workingapps-creating.html#workingapps-creating-source) and [Using CodePipeline with AWS OpsWorks](https://docs.aws.amazon.com/opsworks/latest/userguide/other-services-cp.html) in the *AWS OpsWorks User Guide*\.
+For AWS OpsWorks, see [Application source](https://docs.aws.amazon.com/opsworks/latest/userguide/workingapps-creating.html#workingapps-creating-source) and [Using CodePipeline with AWS OpsWorks](https://docs.aws.amazon.com/opsworks/latest/userguide/other-services-cp.html) in the *AWS OpsWorks User Guide*\.

 ## Create a pipeline that uses CodeBuild \(CodePipeline console\)<a name="how-to-create-pipeline-console"></a>